 The Success of the Dam

-The Opuha scheme provides reliable irrigation for 16,000 hectares in the region.
-There are over 230 shareholder farmers who enjoy the benefits of reliable irrigation that has provided a huge boost to the local economy.
+The Opuha scheme provides reliable irrigation for 16,000 hectares in South Canterbury.
+More than 230 shareholder farmers benefit from reliable irrigation providing a huge boost to the local economy.

-A 2006 study by the Ministry of Economic Development evaluated the economic impact of the Opuha Dam over two “normal” seasons and found the dam added an impressive $124m to the South Canterbury economy and $20 million/year to the district’s households.
-It also created around another 500 full-time jobs.
-This report is available for download below under ‘Case Studies & Reports’.
+A 2006 study by the Ministry of Economic Development (MED) evaluated the economic impact of the Opuha Dam over two seasons and found the dam added an impressive $124million to the South Canterbury economy and $20 million per year to the district’s households.
+MED also estimates that the Opuha scheme created approximately 500 new full-time jobs.
+The report is available for download below under ‘Case Studies & Reports.’

-As well as the increased value of the farms and the farming activities, the reliable irrigation has provided the impetus for the development and growth of downstream processing industries such as the various vegetable processing exporting operations in Washdyke and has supported the growth of the massive dairy processing facility at nearby Clandeboye.
+Additional to the increased value of farms and farming activities, reliable irrigation provided the impetus for development and growth of downstream processing industries, such as various vegetable processing operations in Washdyke, Timaru, and supported growth of the massive dairy processing facility at Clandeboye.

-The 7MW power station provides a valuable contribution to the local electricity network and the revenue from the electricity sales accounts for approximately half of the company’s income.
+The 7MW power station provides a valuable contribution to local electricity networks.
+Revenue from electricity sales accounts for approximately half of the Opuha’s income.

-In most catchments and rivers in Canterbury, there is growing awareness of the need for a proactive approach to the management of the adjacent land based activities and the use of water from the rivers to maintain and protect the quality the river environment for the benefit and enjoyment of all river users.
-The Opihi catchment including the Opuha Dam is no different and the company is committed to working with its irrigators and with the wider river community to achieve the goals and targets of the Canterbury Water Management Strategy and ensure a sustainable future for the river environment.
+Opuha Water acknowledges the need for a proactive approach to management of land, and land-based activities adjacent to the scheme’s lake and river boundaries.
+Additionally, Opuha is committed to use of its stored water in Lake Opuha protect, enhance, and maintain the river environment for the benefit of all river users.
+Opuha is committed to working with its irrigators and wider river community to achieve the goals and targets in the Canterbury Water Management Strategy and ensure a sustainable future for the river environment.

 Opuha Dam Success – Case Studies & Reports

-Simon Harris (Head Consultant at Harris Consulting) prepared an ex post study of the Opuha Dam’s impact on the provincial economy and community (this study was funded by the Ministry of Economic Development).
+Simon Harris (Head Consultant at Harris Consulting) prepared researched the Opuha Dam’s impact on the provincial economy and community.
+The study was funded by MED.
+Download a copy of the report here.